-📊 The data: We surveyed local agents and found that the average real estate commission in Missouri is 5.90%, which is higher than the national average of 5.49%.
+We surveyed local agents and found that the average real estate commission in Missouri is 5.72%, which is higher than the national average of 5.37%.

-Selling with a discount real estate company like Clever could help you save thousands on commission.
-Clever negotiates 1% listing fees with full-service Missouri realtors from top brokers.
+Clever Real Estate could help you save thousands on commission by pre-negotiating 1.5% listing fees with full-service Missouri realtors from top brokerages.

 There are usually two real estate agents involved in a home sale:

 - The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home

 Based on our research, the average commission rate for listing agents is 2.96% of the final home price and 2.76% for buyer's agents, for a total of 5.72%.

 » LEARN: How do real estate commissions work?

 In Missouri, home sellers pay real estate commission fees out of the final sale proceeds for both agents involved in a deal.
 Offering to pay for the buyer's agent's commission is an incentive for agents to show your home to their clients.